 In Toronto, Ontario, the rules are similar.
 Short-term renting is only allowed if the listing is the principal residence of the host.
 What’s more, hosts will first need to register with the city.
 Their listing’s registration number should be posted on their listing.

 It’s important to stay informed about your specific jurisdiction’s laws.
 While there are many helpful online resources, keep in mind that these websites usually don’t get updated in real-time meaning that they might not necessarily list the latest rules and regulations.
-To help you stay compliant, here are a few practical tips and best practices to include in your hosting routine:

 The complexities of the process don’t have to overshadow the potential rewards as the following five examples of Airbnbs in Canada show.

 This listing proves that loads of space isn’t necessarily a prerequisite.
 With the right amenities and breathtaking views of surrounding nature, a tiny house can make a big impression on your guests.
 What sets this tiny house apart from similar listings is how its clean lines, minimalist design, and ample use of white, help it to blend in with its natural environment.
-Situated near Quebec City, it’s one of the coolest Airbnb rentals and its snowy surroundings can’t take all the credit.

 Canada is a magical place.
 From national parks to golf courses to ocean views to city breaks, the country has loads to offer the rest of the world.
 Offering all the amenities, though, will be in vain if you don’t stick to the basics and respect the local regulations and tax requirements.

 It’s important to remember that operating an Airbnb business in Canada involves more than just listing a property and collecting rent.
 In addition to delivering a memorable guest experience, hosts also have the responsibility of staying aware of any changes in the law relating to vacation rentals in Canada.
-Plus, as each province and city has its own set of laws for vacation rentals, what worked for your apartment in one city won’t necessarily generate the same results for an Airbnb rental in a different location.

 In addition to covering all your legal and regulatory bases, why not automate the rest of your rental operations?